51773ELLIS/mwcdash/README.md

 sudo systemctl status revenue_dashboard
 ```

-The application should now be accessible at `http://pi.local:5050` on your local network.
+The application should now be accessible at `http://192.168.1.88:5050` on your local network.

+**Note:** This application runs alongside Homebridge on the same Raspberry Pi.
+Both services can run simultaneously without conflicts.

 ## Configuration